capacitor-community/sqlite/README.md

 | Quéau Jean Pierre | [jepiqueau](https://github.com/jepiqueau) |        |

 ## CAPACITOR 3 (Master)

+🚨 Since release 3.2.0-3 ->> 🚨

+The Electron plugin is now based on `@capacitor-community/electron@4.0.3` thanks to the hard and heavy work from `Mike Summerfeldt IT-MikeS` 👏 🙏

 🚨 Since release 3.2.0-2 ->> 🚨
 🚨 !!! for Electron developper, the Electron plugin is back !!! 🚨